Independent African news, markets, culture and politics.

 El-Rufai: He’s an asset but has weakness to work on - SDP chieftain

-Nigeria’s political landscape is facing a significant threat, according to Adewale Adebayo, the Social Democratic Party’s presidential candidate in the 2023 general elections.
-Adebayo warned that the country is drifting towards a one-party system, citing the ruling All Progressives Congress’s alleged efforts to stifle opposition voices and shrink democratic space.
+Nigeria’s political landscape faces a significant threat, according to Adewale Adebayo, the Social Democratic Party’s (SDP) presidential candidate in the 2023 general elections.
+Adebayo warned that the country is drifting toward a one‑party system, citing the ruling All Progressives Congress’s alleged efforts to stifle opposition voices and shrink democratic space.

-During a visit to the Kaduna State SDP Secretariat, Adebayo expressed concern over the APC’s political manoeuvres, which he believes threaten the nation’s democracy.
-He alleged that some political leaders have conspired to concentrate power in a single dominant party, undermining political competition.
-Adebayo emphasized that issues such as hunger, unemployment, and insecurity affect all Nigerians, regardless of region, religion, or age.
+During a visit to the Kaduna State SDP Secretariat, Adebayo expressed concern over the APC’s political manoeuvres, which he believes jeopardize Nigeria’s democracy.
+He alleged that some political leaders have conspired to concentrate power in a single dominant party, undermining genuine competition.
+The candidate emphasized that issues such as hunger, unemployment and insecurity affect all Nigerians, regardless of region, religion or age.

-As Nigeria navigates its complex political landscape, Adebayo’s warnings over the country’s drift towards a one-party system have significant implications for the nation’s democratic development.
-With the 2027 elections on the horizon, the SDP and other opposition parties will likely face significant challenges in their efforts to challenge the ruling APC.
-The ability of opposition parties to operate freely and compete fairly will be crucial in determining the health of Nigeria’s democracy.
+These comments come as Nigeria’s political parties prepare for the next election cycle, with concerns over democratic space and political competition likely to remain central.
+As the country navigates its complex political landscape, Adebayo’s warnings about a drift toward a one‑party system have significant implications for Nigeria’s democratic development.
+With the 2027 elections on the horizon, the SDP and other opposition parties will face substantial challenges in contesting the ruling APC, and their ability to operate freely and compete fairly will be crucial to the health of Nigeria’s democracy.

 Scroll to Top